-If information is published proactively, then there will be no need for individuals to make requests for this information.
+It should be emphasised that the information which public authorities may proactively disclose can go beyond what is explicitly listed in the law.
+Indeed, section 37 makes this explicit by providing that the information to be proactively disclosed on an annual basis is "not limited to" the enumerated matters.
+There is good reason for public authorities to strive to publish even more information.
+Where information has been published proactively, barring situations where individuals are in need of information in a different format, there is no need for them to make requests for this information.
 It may be noted that it takes far longer to respond to a request for information - which requires providing the requester with a receipt, registering and tracking the request, and providing a formal response in line with the requirements of the law - than to publish information on a proactive basis - which simply requires uploading it to a website.
 It thus makes sense to extend proactive publication to any information which may be the subject of general public interest rather than waiting for a request for this information.
+Some jurisdictions have adopted the good practice of publishing, with the personal information on the original requester omitted, responses which have been provided to requests for information or at least responses which are likely to be of interest to others/subject to a future request.